mozilla/open-innovation-curriculum/content.md

 # Participation Leadership Workshops

-This workshop bundle provides a number of workshops intended to teach, inspire and grow leadership community leadership at Mozilla.
+This workshop bundle provides a number of workshops intended to teach, inspire and grow leadership community at Mozilla.
 Each workshop provides learning outcomes associated with the [Participation Leadership Framework](http://tiptoes.ca/wp-content/uploads/2015/08/2015-08-28_1244.png).

 Coming Soon: (Download Curriculum Bundle)